alidcast/infra.aws/README.md

 Imagine you're setting up AWS Cognito for user authentication.

-First configure your Cloudformation's stack template in EDN with the shorthands and reader literal we provide:
+First configure your Cloudformation's stack template in EDN using the shorthands and reader literal we provide:

 ```clj
 ;; resources/infra-aws-stacks.edn